logo elektroda

 Is it worth buying a USB C soldering iron?
 We are testing the Yato YT-82490 65 W compatible T12 Is it worth buying a USB C soldering iron?
 We are testing the Yato YT-82490 65 W compatible T12 Is it worth buying a USB C soldering iron?
 We are testing the Yato YT-82490 65 W compatible T12

-The display is clear and easy to read, and looks better in person than in the photos.
+The display is clear and easy to read, looking better in person than in the photos.
 Even the input voltage is shown, and you can also change the language in the options.

 The whole thing is indeed capable of switching on 20 V with a suitable QC/PD-compatible power supply.
 What's more, I used a really old unit for testing, still from a 2021 Xiaomi 11T.
 The five-year-old hardware is fully capable.